yugocabrio/ultrahonk-rust-verifier/README.md

 - `std`: enables I/O and serde for convenient loading.
 - `trace`: prints detailed verifier internals (for debugging); off by default.
 - `alloc` (default): required for `no_std` collections.
-- `soroban-bn254-precompile`: routes MSM + pairing calls through a backend facade intended for a Soroban BN254 precompile.
+- `soroban-precompile`: routes MSM + pairing calls through a backend facade intended for a Soroban host precompile.
   For now, it falls back to Arkworks so behavior is unchanged, but gives a stable call site to switch to host calls later.

-### Soroban BN254 precompile
+### Soroban precompile
-- Purpose: Provide a seam to swap the EC hot paths (G1 MSM and pairing) to a Soroban BN254 precompile.
+- Purpose: Provide seams to swap the EC hot paths (G1 MSM and pairing) and the transcript hash to Soroban host precompiles.
-- Enable: `--features soroban-bn254-precompile`.
-If no backend is registered, it transparently falls back to the Arkworks implementation.
+- Enable: `--features soroban-precompile`.
+If no backend is registered, it transparently falls back to the Arkworks/Keccak implementations.
-- Scope: Public API remains unchanged (`ec::g1_msm`, `ec::pairing_check`).
-Register a backend once at startup.
+- Scope: Public API remains unchanged (`ec::g1_msm`, `ec::pairing_check`, `hash::hash32`).
+Register backends once during contract initialization.

 Backend contract
 - Trait: `ec::Bn254Ops` (intended to be `Send + Sync`)